survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## The Benefits of Composing Configuration

 Splitting configuration allows you to keep on expanding the setup.
-The biggest win is the fact that we can extract commonalities between different targets.
-We can also identify smaller configuration parts to compose.
+The biggest win is the fact that you can extract commonalities between different targets.
+You can also identify smaller configuration parts to compose.
 These configuration parts can be pushed to packages of their own to consume across projects.

 Instead of duplicating similar configuration across multiple projects, you can manage configuration as a dependency now.
 As you figure out better ways to perform tasks, all your projects will receive the improvements.